Indonesian and Singaporean leaders hold annual talks, joined this year by their successors - ExBulletin

 Indonesia's Investment Ministry says Singapore was the largest foreign investor last year.
 Lee said Singapore's investments in Indonesia have increased steadily and have exceeded a total of 74 billion Singapore dollars ($54 billion).

-Lee praised Widodos' vision and leadership, saying he has elevated ASEAN's position in international affairs and brought stability and progress to Indonesia and the entire region.
+Lee praised Widodo's vision and leadership, saying he has improved ASEAN's position in international affairs and brought stability and progress to Indonesia and the entire region.

 He said Indonesia, as Southeast Asia's largest economy and one of Singapore's closest neighbors, is poised to become one of the world's largest economies.